• VILLA ZOLLO • at the foot of the Carpathians

 An interior staircase leads to the two light-flooded rooms in the attic, the larger with oak floors and balcony.
 With their 24 and 32 sqm, they can easily be used as lounge for an entire group.
 Dormers and windows are opening in three directions and allow the sun to spread in the rooms any time of day.
 The view is impressive: into the vastness of the valley, onto forested mountains and in good weather up to the snowy peaks of the Fagaras Mountains.
 The second bathroom (8 sqm) with shower, tub, toilet, washer and house pharmacy branches off from the hallway between the rooms.

 Each room is equipped with a double bed, TV, WiFi Internet access, an infrared panel and plants.
-In the largest room, a sofa bed is available for up to two other persons.
-On arrival, you will find the beds freshly made, also available are towels, soap and shower gel.
+In the largest room, a sofa bed is available for up to two additional people.
+On arrival, you will find the beds freshly made.
+Hand and bath towels, shower gel and soap are also provided.

 The entire interior of the accommodation was chosen with care and is new, including kitchen and sanitation facilities, mattresses and linen.
 All furniture, windows, doors and stairs where consistently made to measure, and the rear ventilated larch facade ensures a healthy indoor climate during all seasons.